How Long Does It Take to Plan a Funeral?

 And it’s actually a very loving thing to do!
 If you don’t make these plans, they end up being thrown together at the last minute by family and friends who are grieving.
 That’s the worst time for them to make significant financial and emotional decisions.

-How Long Does It Take to Plan Your Funeral?
+How Long Does It Take to Plan a Funeral?

 Americans’ funerals typically take place within one week, or maybe two, of death.
 That’s not much time for your family to make important, expensive decisions—especially in an emotional state.